Constitution of Turkey: Freedom of expression

 The constitution grants freedom of expression, as declared in Article 26.
 Article 301 of the Turkish penal code states that "A person who publicly denigrates the Turkish Nation, the Republic or the Grand National Assembly of Turkey, shall be punishable by imprisonment of between six months and three years" and also that "Expressions of thought intended to criticise shall not constitute a crime".

 Orhan Pamuk's remark "One million Armenians and 30,000 Kurds were killed in these lands, and nobody but me dares talk about it" was considered by some to be a violation of Article 10 of the Constitution and led to his trial in 2005.
 The complaint against Orhan Pamuk was made by a group of lawyers led by Kemal Kerinçsiz and charges filed by a district prosecutor under the Article 301 of the Turkish Penal Code.
 Pamuk was later released and charges annulled by the justice ministry on a technicality.
 The same group of lawyers have also filed complaints against other lesser-known authors on the same grounds.
 Kerinçsiz was indicted in the 2008 Ergenekon investigation, along with many others.

-Political parties

-Forming a political party without prior permission is guaranteed in Article 68, but the Interior Ministry may delay registering a new party for years, so the party cannot stand in elections.